mmp277/ai-lecture-agent/README.md

 # AI Lecture Agent (FineTuned Model)

-Read lecture notes (.pdf, .txt, .docx), summarize with Gemini, generate flashcards, and extract a formula sheet into Word documents.
+Read lecture notes (.pdf, .txt, .docx), summarize with Gemini/tinyllama(fine-tuned with LoRA), generate flashcards, and extract a formula sheet into Word documents.
 Only the input directory is required.

 ## Requirements
 - Python 3.9+